Hmmm I'm getting lots of tomatillo questions lately, so I hope you get some ideas from this post!

 Do those look familiar to you?

-When tomatillos are fresh they are always sold in their husk — pull it back and you’ll find the key ingredient to Mexican green sauces.
+Tomatillos are typically sold in their husk -- pull it back and you'll find the key ingredient to Mexican green sauces.

-Keep in mind that most recipes will call for tomatillos to be roasted before being combined with other ingredients — this will tame their tartness and sweeten them up a bit.
+Keep in mind that most recipes will call for tomatillos to be roasted before being combined with other ingredients -- this will tame their tartness and sweeten them so please don't skip this step!

 You've got plenty of options on how to roast them so don't worry about the exact method too much.
 Just be sure to apply sustained heat to them and you'll have some happy faces in the kitchen.
 For example, here's my default roasting method lately...

-Simply pull off the husks and give the tomatillos a good rinse — they’ll be sticky underneath the husks so be sure to rinse them well.
+I start by pulling off the husks and giving the tomatillos a good rinse -- they'll be sticky underneath the husks so be sure to rinse them well.